MyNameisBram/MyNameisBram.github.io/_posts/2019-07-23-introduction_to_neural_networks.markdown

 permalink:  introduction_to_neural_networks
 ---

-- What is deep neural network?
-- How is a network trained?
-- What is stochastic gradient method?

 ## What is a neural network?
 A [neural network](https://www.xenonstack.com/blog/artificial-neural-network-applications/) is a group of algorithms that certify the underlying relationship in a set of data similar to the human brain.
 The neural network helps to change the input so that the network gives the best result without redesigning the output procedure.
 A neural network, generally consists of three different layers.
 An input layer, hidden layer(s), and output layer.